Daniel-Liu-c0deb0t/General-Algorithms/README.md

 Python code for the machine learning of addition.
 Uses TFLearn and TensorFlow.

 ### BinarySearch:
-Java code for finding a number using binary search (upper bound and lower bound).
+Java/Python code for finding a number using binary search (upper bound and lower bound).

 ### Knapsack:
-Java code for solving the Knapsack problem using recursive memoization.
+Java/Python code for solving the Knapsack problem using recursive memoization.